 Peripheral neuropathy (nerve pain), a result of damage to your peripheral nerves, often causes weakness, numbness and pain, usually in your hands and feet.
-It can also affect other areas of your body.
+It can also affect other areas of your body such as your arms and legs too.

 Your peripheral nervous system sends information from your brain and spinal cord (central nervous system) to the rest of your body.
 Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
 One of the most common causes is diabetes mellitus.